-Methods of Conditions Administration 1.
-Liquid Medications.
+Methods of Conditions Administration

+1. Liquid Medications.
 All general conditions above are met.
 The service user is aware and understanding as to the reasons that liquid medications are to be administered.
 The correct liquid medications are prescribed and stored as per the directions of the G.P. or other prescribing authority.
 The Correct measuring method and implements are used.
-A suitable, separate risk assessment is carried out by Homecare D&D. Eye, ear and nose drops (instillation) All general conditions above are met The service user consents to the care worker undertaking the task

-These are prescribed, and written on the MAR chart as with any other form of medication The care worker has received suitable training to administer eye, ear and nose drops, has been assessed as competent to complete the task, and a record of such training is held by Homecare D & D Ltd. Training records are kept by Homecare D & D Ltd 3.
-Inhalers and nebulisers; All general conditions above are met ٠ Oxygen The service user consents to the care worker undertaking • (inhalation) the task These are prescribed, and written on the MAR chart as with any other form of medication The care worker has received suitable training to administer inhalers, nebulisers or oxygen, specifically to meet the needs of the service user, has been assessed as competent to complete the task, and a training record completed Training records are kept by Homecare D & D Ltd It should be noted that often two inhalers are used and that they may need to be taken in a specific order.
+A suitable, separate risk assessment is carried out by Homecare D&amp;D. 2.
+Eye, ear and nose drops (instillation) All general conditions above are met The service user consents to the care worker undertaking the task These are prescribed, and written on the MAR chart as with any other form of medication The care worker has received suitable training to administer eye, ear and nose drops, has been assessed as competent to complete the task, and a record of such training is held by Homecare D &amp; D Ltd. Training records are kept by Homecare D &amp; D Ltd 3.
+Inhalers and nebulisers; Oxygen (inhalation) All general conditions above are met The service user consents to the care worker undertaking the task These are prescribed, and written on the MAR chart as with any other form of medication The care worker has received suitable training to administer inhalers, nebulisers or oxygen, specifically to meet the needs of the service user, has been assessed as competent to complete the task, and a training record completed Training records are kept by Homecare D &amp; D Ltd It should be noted that often two inhalers are used and that they may need to be taken in a specific order.
 If this is the case the care worker should be made aware of this Oxygen therapy carries inherent combustion risks.
 There must be a risk assessment in place in the home of the service user to make this task safe.
 Oxygen has COSHH risk assessment implications over and above those normally associated with medication.
-4. Any form of invasive All general conditions above are met • therapy These are prescribed, and written on the MAR chart as PEG = with any other form of medication.
-Percutaneous The service user and/or their advocate consents to the Endoscopic care worker undertaking the task.
-Gastrostomy The care worker has received suitable training to administer medication via a PEG feed, specifically to meet the needs of the service user, has been assessed as competent to complete the task, and a training record completed The care worker has received suitable training to administer medication via a PEG feed, has been assessed as competent to complete the task, and a record of such training is held by Homecare D & D Ltd. All training received by a care worker must be recorded and kept on file by Homecare D & D Ltd.
+4. Any form of invasive therapy PEG = All general conditions above are met These are prescribed, and written on the MAR chart as with any other form of medication.